landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 - Datasets will be shared internally with         **_[who?
 Some examples: all the members of the team/members of the team approved by the IRB/the data manager of the project/the researcher who requested the dataset]_**.
 - Datasets will be shared internally with         **_[who?
 Some examples: all the members of the team/members of the team approved by the IRB/the data manager of the project/the researcher who requested the dataset]_**.

-- The meteorological dataset will be made avabile to everyone involved with the project on the shared drive at the following location; R:\projects\BrBoMaster\Metero\.
+- The meteorological dataset will be made available to everyone involved with the project on the shared drive at the following location; R:\projects\BrBoMaster\Metero\.
 The data will be available in csv format accompanied by XML documents which adhere to EML metadata standards.
-Datasets will be consistently updated and calibrated throughout the project.
-Raw data will only be uploaded if there are no processed version and otherwise can be requested by emailing
+Datasets will be consistently updated and calibrated throughout the project by Martha Marien.
+As datasets are updated, no notification will be given.
+Raw data will only be uploaded if there are no processed version and otherwise can be requested by emailing Martha Marien.

+- The bird survey dataset will be made available to everyone involved with the project on the shared drive at the following location; R:\projects\BrBoMaster\Birds.
+The dataset will be available in CSV format accompanied by text files which include the metadata.
+Datasets will be uploaded within two weeks of data collection by the individual who collected it..
+The first survey will be conducted in March and the second in May.
+Email notifications will be sent when the new datasets are uploaded. !!Level 2 !!

+- The water quality datasets will be made available to everyone involved with the project on the shared drive at the following location; R:\projects\BrBoMaster\WaterQ. !! water quality data format !!
+Datasets

 - Bird survey will be shared internally in                   format **_[is there an expected format?
 For example excel, or csv, or spss, or…]_**.